 - 1. Each Monitoring Party has a single vote in order to unanimously approve final work product. - 2.
-Jacqueline Frederick resigned from the TG in 2021.
+Agricultural Overlying Landowner Representative resigned in 2021.

 1.2.2.
 Coordination with Northern Cities and Santa Maria Valley Management Areas

 The NMMA is bounded on the north by the NCMA and on the south by the SMVMA (Figure 1-1).
 The TG recognizes that collaborative technical efforts with the NCMA and SMVMA technical groups will be important to the appropriate management of the basin.
 Examples of collaborative efforts include: